 Fear of business disruption

 An S/4HANA migration is a major undertaking.
-Disparate databases must first be migrated to SAP HANA to lay the foundation for the S/4HANA conversion.
+Disparate databases must be migrated to SAP HANA to lay the foundation for the S/4HANA conversion.
 Preliminary work is also required to subsequently convert ECC to S/4HANA.

 In addition, ECC and S/4HANA have different architectures.
-Companies will need to conduct the necessary groundwork in their existing ECC in preparation for an S/4HANA migration to make it compatible with the new system and to prevent business disruptions.
+Companies will need to conduct the necessary groundwork in their existing ECC in preparation for an S/4HANA migration to make it compatible with the system and to prevent business disruptions.
 For example, customer and vendor master records in ECC will need to be grouped as "business partners" in S/4HANA.
 This means that becoming S/4HANA-ready requires reworking the existing customer and vendor master records in ECC to ensure the master records correctly migrate into S/4HANA as business partners.

 And that's just one example of the pre-S/4HANA migration prep work required.
 Until companies and their CIOs hear more user experiences and gains from moving to S/4HANA, the wait-and-see approach is likely to continue.